It’s Only the End of the World [2016] – ★★★★

 This is my second post for the amazing O Canada!
 Blogathon hosted by Ruth of Silver Screenings and Kristina of Speakeasy (check out some of the amazing entries here).

-Dolan based his French-speaking film on a play by Jean-Luc Lagarce titled Juste la Fin du Monde (1990), and that fact alone inevitably means that the film feels theatrical and suffers from all the drawbacks (including the lack of sufficient plot development) possessed by many other movies based on plays (for example, see Polanski’s Carnage (2011) or Almereyda’s Marjorie Prime (2017)).
-And yet, It’s Only the End of the World never loses its appeal, thanks to numerous factors, including the clever direction, excellent work of the talented cast, and its nostalgic soundtrack.
+Dolan based his film on a play by Jean-Luc Lagarce titled Juste la Fin du Monde (1990), and that fact alone inevitably means that the film feels theatrical and suffers from all the drawbacks (including the lack of sufficient plot development) possessed by many other movies based on plays (see Polanski’s Carnage (2011) or Almereyda’s Marjorie Prime (2017)).
+And yet, It’s Only the End of the World never loses its appeal, thanks to numerous factors, including the clever direction, excellent work of the talented cast, and the nostalgic soundtrack.

 The moment Louis arrives at the doorstep of his family home, he finds himself in an almost foreign to him and chaotic terrain.
-His family members talk over each other, never really listening to what another says, and the situation is further compounded since each of them seems to be a larger-than-life personality.
-Louis’s mother Martine (Baye) is a high-spirited woman that is labelled “nuts” by her daughter Suzanne; Suzanne herself, Louis’s sister (Seydoux), is a trying young woman on a rebellious side, and Antoine (Cassel), Louis’s older brother, comes off as a short-tempered and domineering person.
-There is this effective contrast here between these family members bickering over nothing among each other and making scenes over trivialities, and Louis’s own inner sad thoughts and the serious nature of the news he has to deliver to them.
-Only Catherine (Cotillard), who is not of the family, since she is Antoine’s wife, seems kind and grounded, instantly taking a liking to Louis and establishing a good rapport with him.
+His family members talk over each other, never really listening to what each of them says, and the situation is further compounded since each of them seems to be a larger-than-life personality.
+Louis’s mother Martine (Nathalie Baye) is a high-spirited woman that is labelled “nuts” by her daughter Suzanne; Suzanne herself, Louis’s sister (Lea Seydoux), is a trying young woman on a rebellious side, and Antoine (Vincent Cassel), Louis’s older brother, comes off as short-tempered and domineering.
+There is this effective contrast here between these family members bickering over nothing among each other, making scenes over trivialities, and Louis’s own inner sad thoughts and the serious nature of the news he has to deliver to them.
+Only Catherine (Marion Cotillard), who is not of the family, since she is Antoine’s wife, seems kind and grounded, instantly taking a liking to Louis and establishing a good rapport with him.

 It is also impossible to over-emphasise the cast here, which probably consists of the biggest French-speaking acting talent active today: Marion Cotillard (Two Days, One Night (2014)) as Catherine, Lea Seydoux (The Lobster (2015)) as Suzanne, Nathalie Baye as Martine and Vincent Cassel as Antoine all perform well.
 The centre here, though, is Gaspard Ulliel as Louis.
 That character is the very definition of humility, and Ulliel plays the role so well the audience can immediately recognise and feel the character’s dilemma.

 The climax of the film is effective: everyone, except maybe Louis’s mother, can finally guess (to some smaller or larger extent) the issue troubling Louis.
 In this context, intuition rather than knowledge is at play, but sometimes the former is more powerful than the latter.
-In the final scenes, the colour yellow suddenly emerges in the cinematography, probably mentally finally acknowledging Louis as a “walking time-bomb”, waiting to go “red”, if that description is not too crude or disrespectful.
+In the final scenes, the colour yellow suddenly emerges in the cinematography, probably finally acknowledging Louis as a “walking time-bomb”, waiting to go “red”.
 The friendly banter at the table suddenly turns into something animalistic as truth tries to emerge.

 It takes some patience to follow It’s Only the End of the World to its finale, but the rewards are immense, especially on the emotional side.
-Playing all its cards right, the story is trying to dissect a dysfunctional family, while touching movingly on such big themes as the importance of family and the fleetness of life (memento mori).
+Playing nearly all its cards right, the story is trying to dissect a dysfunctional family, while touching movingly on such big themes as the importance of family and the fleetness of life (memento mori).
 Sometimes, it is an exercise of poetic contemplation, at other moments, it is a melodramatic catharsis.
-In the end, It’s Only the End of the World is an emotional and moving film which is as much about end-of-life reflections as it is about the failure to communicate and misunderstandings that sometimes ruin the happiness of people, even if that happiness resides solely in the chance to say one’s final goodbye.
+In the end, It’s Only the End of the World is an emotional, moving film which is as much about end-of-life reflections as it is about failures to communicate, and misunderstandings that sometimes ruin happiness, even if that happiness resides solely in the chance to say one’s final goodbye.

 I was also impressed by the cast in this film, and am feeling a little sheepish that I hadn’t heard of it before.
 (And I call myself a Canadian.
 Sheesh!)